dhruvsinha/Clustering-approach-to-Stock-Price-Expectations/README.md

 prices.
 This paper, therefore, in addition to extending the sparse literature that exists on the intersection of machine learning and stock price prediction, also provides a new approach to thinking about the uses of the former in the financial domain.

+## Files Attached

+There are three important files attached in this repository.
+1. processing.py: This script was used to collect and process the data
+2. ML.py: This script was used to train our KNN and regression models
+3. .pdf: This is the final project report